centrica-engineering/nucleus-docs/docs/foundations/structure.md

 ### `<ns-alert>`

-The highlighter variant of the `ns-alert`'s icon swaps from a stacked position in `squash-court` to the left in larger viewports, to optimise the space used.
+The icon of `ns-alert` swaps from a stacked position in `squash-court` to the left position in larger viewports, making optimal use of the space.

 ### `<ns-landmark>`